cmkobel/pipe19/README.md

   * pandas
   * gwf (gwf-org)

-For a complete list of dependencies (and their subdependants), see the conda_env.yml.

-**Setup:**
+## Setup
-Use the config.yaml for setting the input/output directories and the like. make sure you install all dependencies listed in conda_env.yml.
+Use config.yaml for setting the input/output directories and the like. make sure you install all dependencies listed in conda_env.yml.
 E.g. with the following command: `conda env create -f conda_env.yml`